-A audit finding notice will be issued to the responsible contractor by the PPM.
-The audit finding notice must be issued in writing and a copy filed in the EMPr file.
+Minor and first time compliance findings must be listed at the end of the compliance report.
+However, at the next audit if the issues are not resolved, an audit finding notice will be issued to the responsible contractor by the PPM.
+The audit finding notice will be issued in writing and a copy filed in the EMPr file.
 The notice must as a minimum include the following:

 - Time and date of the finding;

 - Name of the contractor responsible;

-- · Nature and description of the finding;
+- Nature and description of the finding;

 - Recommended/required corrective action; and

 - Date by which the corrective action to be completed.

-The contractor shall act immediately when a notice of the finding is received and correct whatever is the cause for the issuing of the notice.
-The contractor is deemed not to have complied with the EMPr if, inter alia:
+The contractor shall act immediately when an audit finding notice is received and correct whatever is the cause for the issuing of the notice.
+The contractor is deemed not to have complied with the EMPr if: